British Values

 • Children are taught about the United Nations Convention on the Rights of the Child and learn to respect their rights and the rights of others.

-• Through our school values and the SEAL PSHE program, children are taught about personal responsibility, choices, ambition and aspiration.
+• Through our school values and PSHE program, children are taught about personal responsibility, choices, ambition and aspiration.
 They are encouraged to take opportunities to follow their interests in art, music, sport etc.

 • Children are taught how to keep themselves safe, including on-line.
 This is done through computing lessons, assemblies and outside organisations such as the NSPCC, as well as through the PSHE curriculum.